Scalingo/documentation/src/_posts/platform/app/2000-01-01-notification.md

 * collaborator_accepted: Collaborator accepted, A collaborator invitation was accepted
 * collaborator_invited: Collaborator invited, A collaborator was invited
 * collaborator_removed: Collaborator removed, A collaborator was removed
-* database_maintenance_planned: Database Maintenance Planned, A database maintenance has been planned
+* database_maintenance_planned: Database maintenance planned, A database maintenance has been planned
-* database_maintenance_started: Database Maintenance Started, A database maintenance has started
+* database_maintenance_started: Database maintenance started, A database maintenance has started
-* database_maintenance_ended: Database Maintenance Ended, A database maintenance has ended
+* database_maintenance_completed: Database maintenance completed, A database maintenance has completed
 * domain_added: Domain added, A domain was added
 * domain_edited: Domain edited, A domain was edited
 * domain_removed: Domain removed, A domain was removed